 – Cinnamon stick – 2

 – Cardamom – 3 or 4 – cracked open

 1. Separate the mint leaves from the bunch and give a quick rinse under running water.
-Drain all the water and take the leaves in the blender.
-Add green chillies and just about 1/4th cup of water and blend into a smooth paste.
+Drain all the water and roughly chop the leaves.

 2. Turn on the pressure cooker or electric rice cooker and add 3 to 4 teaspoons of oil.
 Add all the whole garam masala (bay leaves, cinnamon sticks, cloves, anise, cardamom and cumin seeds) and cashews.
 Saute for a minute.
 Add finely chopped green chillies and onions.
 Saute for atleast 5 to 6 mins until the onions are translucent.
 Add ginger and garlic paste and saute for another minute.

 3. Now add chopped pudina and saute for a a couple of mins.
 Add washed and drained basmati rice to the cooker along with 3and1/2 cups water and salt.(To cook regular rice I use the rice:water ratio of 1:2 but for pulao I usually add a little less so that it doesn’t get mushy.)

 5. Mix it well and cook the rice until done.
 Serve warm.